SamOdum/hakunatechnologies/src/pages/about/index.md

 Honesty remains the best policy.

-We plan and build solar systems that translates performance and reliability into integrity, making sure that value for money is guaranteed.
+We plan and build solar systems that translate performance and reliability into integrity, making sure that value for money is guaranteed.

 ### Diligence